-While getting out is great for teachers and students alike, don’t forget to keep that language learning moving forwards.
+While getting out is great for teachers and students alike, don’t forget to keep language learning moving forward.
 Here are some activities just for June that will help your students continue to improve their English language skills.

 Use These June Ideas to Spice Up Your Summer

 Father’s Day in the U.S. is the third Sunday in June.
 What makes a great father?
 That answer depends on a person’s home culture and his or her personal values.
-Have students work in groups of about four to discuss what makes a great father both in their home countries as well as in their own minds.
+Have students discuss what makes a great father both in their home countries as well as in their own minds.
 Encourage your students to use modal verbs as they discuss what the ideal father should, could, might, and ought to be like.

 A Father’s Appreciation

 Sometimes it’s hard to tell a person how we really feel about them.
 In honor of Father’s Day, ask your students to put in writing how they feel about their father.
 Ask each person to write a letter, in English, to their father.
 The letter should include why they appreciate their dad and at least one special memory they have of their father.
 If your students do not want to write this letter, either because their father has passed away or for other personal reasons, have them write a letter to a future (or current) child.
 In the letter, they should explain the type of father (or mother) they hope to be and what special memories they want that future child to have of them.
 As they write, students should follow the proper format for writing a personal letter.

 A Story in a Flag